Photo: York Minster

 This multi-award-winning museum is dedicated to understanding the hardships of day-to-day life during World War II.
 While social history is to the fore, there are lots of historic vehicles and even military aircraft on show.
 If you’re lucky, you’ll overhear veteran visitors reminiscing while you explore.

 There's so much to see and do in Hull that it's hard to know where to start.
 The Deep is a welcome addition to the roster of attractions, which also include the Maritime Museum, Wilberforce House, Ferens Arts Gallery and Streetlife, the museum of transport.
-As the UK City of Culture for 2017, there are a wealth of events taking place across the city – visit the official website for more information.
+Hull was the UK City of Culture for 2017.